 (3) If there are at least four months between the conclusion of the contract and the agreed delivery and if the manufacturing costs change in the period due to changes in the prices for raw materials, materials and/or semi-finished products required for the performance of the contract and/or due to changes in wages and/or social security contributions by at least 5%, without the price change being foreseeable for the contracting parties at the time of conclusion of the contract, the contracting parties shall be entitled to demand a corresponding price adjustment.

-(4) Invoice amounts shall be paid within thirty days of the invoice date without any deductions, unless otherwise agreed in writing.
+(4) Invoice amounts shall be paid within fourteen days of the invoice date without any deductions, unless otherwise agreed in writing.
 The date of receipt by PACKMATIC shall be decisive for the date of payment.